Workers protest, beaten at virus-hit Chinese iPhone factory | Technology

 A man who identified himself as the Communist Party secretary in charge of community services was shown in a video posted on the Sina Weibo social media platform urging protesters to withdraw.
 He assured them their demands would be met.

-Foxconn, headquartered in Taipei, Taiwan, didn't respond to requests for information about the situation.

-New reports earlier said the ruling party ordered "grassroots cadres" to fill in for Foxconn employees in Zhengzhou who left.
+News reports said the ruling party had ordered "grassroots cadres" to fill in for Foxconn employees in Zhengzhou who left.
 The company didn't respond to requests for confirmation and details about that arrangement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)